about

 Solo packages

-Book multiple sessions and save!
-Packages are perfect if you have a specific short-term goal in mind.
+There is absolutely no pressure to become a 'regular' and attend sessions weekly/fortnightly.
+However, if you have a specific goal in mind, you can book multiple weekly sessions and save!
 You might have an audition coming up that has asked you to present multiple pieces.
 Or you may have just been cast in a role and want to fully explore your character as you prepare for rehearsal or performance.

 FAQs